 2. Any student who shows persistent disregard for safety may have his or her grade lowered, and may risk being withdrawn with a final grade of "F".

-Courses prerequisite to all chemistry courses must be passed with a grade of "C" or better ("C-" not accepted).
+To enroll in a Chemistry Course that has another Course as a prerequisite requires that a grade of "C or better" (C- not accepted) be earned in the prerequisite course.
 Exceptions may be made only with instructor consent or if not explicitly stated in the course description.